-- Research eligible for expedited review in accordance with 45 CFR 46.110; - Research reviewed by the IRB in accordance with the limited IRB review; - Research that has progressed to the point that it involves only one or both of the following, which are part of the IRB-approved study: - Data analysis, including analysis of identifiable private information or identifiable biospecimens, or - Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.
+- Research eligible for expedited review in accordance with 45 CFR 46.110; - Research reviewed by the IRB in accordance with the limited IRB review; - Research that has progressed to the point that it involves only data analysis, including analysis of identifiable private information, as part of the IRB-approved study.

-For research protocols that do not require continuing review per federal regulations, Franklin University requires PIs to submit a completed and signed Institutional Annual Check-In (IAC) form for all current and IRB approved human subjects research projects.
-The IAC is a less stringent mechanism of review for project updates.
+For research protocols that do not require continuing review per federal regulations, Franklin University requires PIs to submit an Annual Check-In for all current and IRB approved human subjects research projects.
+The check-in is an opportunity to provide project updates to the IRB.